jonreid/ViewControllerPresentationSpy/README.md

 Information about the alert or action sheet is then available through the [QCOMockAlertVerifier](https://github.com/jonreid/MockUIAlertController/blob/master/Source/MockUIAlertController/QCOMockAlertVerifier.h).

-For example, here's a test verifying the title. `sut` is the System Under Test in the test fixture.
+For example, here's a test verifying the title (and that the alert is presented exactly once). `sut` is the System Under Test in the test fixture.

 ```swift